Make Massive Progress on the ARE During the Fall of 2017!

 Out of everything in this program offers, what would you say is the most important?!

-Easy, its the relationships and the meetings.
+Easy, its the accountability and the community of people.
 It’s being apart of this group.
 It’s getting away from that model of the “self-guided studying” and having a group of people to have a discussion with or bounce ideas off of.
 Many people in the program tell me that, knowing I will ask “How’d it go?” each week, makes them study much harder then if they were doing this on their own.

 If you have read this far and still have other questions, feel free to email me at Michael@YoungArchitect.org, or schedule a 30 minute phone call with me.
 I will happily discuss the program with you and help you determine if you are a good fit.